 The meetings provide a safe space to meet other members of the myeloma community to share their experiences of living with myeloma, and to learn from various guest speakers from a health management and practical perspective.

-Meetings are led by professionally qualified myeloma nurses.
+All support group meetings are led by professionally qualified Myeloma Australia nurses.